Quantum Correlations in the Minimal Scenario: Proofs

 In this and the following two sections, we proceed to actually solve the matrix completion problem defining $\Qset e$, i.e. decide which $c$ permit real values $u,v$ that make the following matrix positive semidefinite:

+Equivalently, this is the decision problem for membership in the set $\{C|C\geq0\}$, which is clearly the intersection of the cone of positive semidefinite with the hyperplane $\{M|\diag(M)=(1,1,1,1)\}$.
 The solution uses Sylvester's criterion.
 We use the standard notation $C_I$ for the principal submatrix selecting the rows and the columns specified by the indices in $I$, and $m_I=\det C_I$ for the corresponding principal minor.
-Sylvester's necessary and sufficient criterion for $C\geq0$ is that $m_I\geq0$ for all $2^n-1$ index sets $I$.
-For $C>0$ it suffices to have $m_1,m_{12},m_{123},m_{1234}>0$.
-The positivity of principal $2 \times 2$-minors gives $c_{ij}^2\leq 1$ or equivalently $\Qmc\subseteq\Ns$ as a necessary condition.
+Sylvester's necessary and sufficient criterion for $C\geq0$ is that $m_I\geq0$ for all $2^n-1$ index sets $I$, while for $C>0$ is that $m_1,m_{12},m_{123},m_{1234}>0$.
+The positivity of principal $2 \times 2$-minors gives $c_{ij}^2\leq 1$ or equivalently $\Qmc\subset\Ns$ as a necessary condition.
 Consider next the principal $3\times3$-minors

-These that do not involve $v$, and they give a condition for $u$.
+These do not involve $v$, and they give a condition for $u$.
 We show that \eqref{C3x3} is all we need to consider: